TheScripters/kpfw/README.md

 ## Contributing

 All contributions are welcome.
 Start with creating an issue and go from there.
 Explain what the issue is.
 If you want to submit a pull request, reference the issue and explain what's being fixed and how.
 Be sure to include comments in your code.

-## Notes

-The kpfanworld.com domain is preloaded in the HSTS lists and so you will need to run it on localhost or get redirected to a secure version automatically.

-There are rules in the web.config to handle localhost and not redirect.